MicrosoftDocs/customer-insights/ci-docs/journeys/add-action.md

 The wait for segment membership feature allows for more complex set of actions to take place beyond a single trigger.
 For example, you may want to create a branch based on how much customer spent through multiple transactions in a specific period.
 In this scenario, rather than wait for a specific trigger, you can simply define a dynamic segment such as 'big purchaser' and wait for the customer to become a member of that segment.

 > [!IMPORTANT]
-> This feature is a preview and won't be available until December 9th, 2024.
+> This feature is a preview and won't be available until January 9th, 2024.
 A preview feature is a feature that is not complete, but is made available before it’s officially in a release so customers can get early access and provide feedback.
 Preview features aren’t meant for production use and may have limited or restricted functionality.
 >
 > Microsoft doesn't provide support for this preview feature.
 Microsoft Dynamics 365 Technical Support won’t be able to help you with issues or questions.
 Preview features aren’t meant for production use, especially to process personal data or other data that are subject to legal or regulatory compliance requirements.